pyecharts/pyecharts/document/en-us/documentation.md

     The minimun value of yaxis.
 * yaxis_max -> int/float
     The maximun value of yaxis.
+* yaxis_type -> str
+    Type of yaxis
+    * 'value': Numerical axis, suitable for continuous data.
+    * 'category': Category axis, suitable for discrete category data.
+Data should only be set via data for this type.
+    * 'time': Time axis, suitable for continuous time series data.
+As compared to value axis,it has a better formatting for time and a different tick calculation method.
+For example,it decides to use month, week, day or hour for tick based on the range of span.
+    * 'log': Log axis, suitable for log data.
 * interval -> int
     The display interval of the axis scale label is valid in the category axis.By default, labels are displayed using labels that do not overlap the labels.
     Set to 0 to force all labels to be displayed and label is one by one if setting as 1; If 2, it will be one label separates from each other, and so on.